aktos-io/aecad/README.md

   - Net classes
     - Allow to freely select any netclass on each tracing.
   - [Highlight net](https://github.com/ceremcem/aeda/issues/2)
+    - Highlight net when a wire or component is clicked in schematic
 - Components as PCB layers: A zero ohm resistor or a piece of wire might be used just like a jumper.
 - Modular PCB design:
   - A design may include another project as a module.
 Pin connections should point the outer project's specified pins.